 Want to Practice First?

-You can practice locating, marking, and returning a demo ballot at any time through the accessible ballot demo portal.
+You can practice locating, marking, and returning a demo ballot at any time through the N.C.
+Absentee Demo Ballot Portal.
 The demo ballot is for demonstration purposes only.
 It does not allow you to vote.
 The demo ballot also does not show you the candidates you will find on your actual ballot; it contains fictional candidate names to allow you to experience how the online voting process works.
 To find the contests and candidates for which you can vote, refer to the next section on sample ballots.

 Your Sample Ballot

-If you are a registered voter in North Carolina, you can select “Option 4 – Sample Ballot” within the absentee ballot portal to find your sample ballot of available contests and candidate choices.
+If you are a registered voter in North Carolina, you can select “Option 4 – Sample Ballot” within the N.C.
+Absentee Ballot Portal to find your sample ballot of available contests and candidate choices.
 You can also practice marking your selections and download a copy of your completed sample ballot.

 Note: Sample ballots for each election are only available once they are finalized.